dotnet/csharpstandard/standard/statements.md

 The *identifier* of a *local_function_declaration* must be unique in its declared block scope, including any enclosing local variable declaration spaces.
 One consequence of this is that overloaded *local_function_declaration*s are not allowed.

 A *local_function_declaration* may include one `async` ([§15.15](classes.md#1515-async-functions)) modifier and one `unsafe` ([§23.1](unsafe-code.md#231-general)) modifier.
 If the declaration includes the `async` modifier then the return type shall be `void` or a `«TaskType»` type ([§15.15.1](classes.md#15151-general)).
 The `unsafe` modifier uses the containing lexical scope.
+The `unsafe` modifier uses the containing lexical scope.
 The `async` modifier does not use the containing lexical scope.
+If the declaration includes the `static` modifier, the function is a ***static local function***; otherwise, it is a ***non-static local function***.
 It is a compile-time error for *type_parameter_list* or *formal_parameter_list* to contain *attributes*.

 A local function is declared at block scope, and that function may capture variables from the enclosing scopes.
-It is a compile-time error if a captured variable is read by the body of the local function but is not definitely assigned before each call to the function.
+A non-static local function may capture variables from the enclosing scope while a static local function may not (so it has no access to enclosing locals, parameters, or `this`).
+It is a compile-time error if a captured variable is read by the body of the non-static local function but is not definitely assigned before each call to the function.
 The compiler shall determine which variables are definitely assigned on return ([§9.4.4.33](variables.md#94433-rules-for-variables-in-local-functions)).

 When the type of `this` is a struct type, it is a compile-time error for the body of a local function to access `this`.
 This is true whether the access is explicit (as in `this.x`) or implicit (as in `x` where `x` is an instance member of the struct).
 This rule only prohibits such access and does not affect whether member lookup results in a member of the struct.